retry51776/notes/psychology/experience.md

 - Establish goal & rule in advanced, and transparent environment.

-- Better workflow is more valuable than correct answer.
+- Better process is more valuable than correct answer.
-> Most parent mistakes root from parent value correct behavior OVER child's psychology workflow.
+> Most parent mistakes root from parent value correct behavior OVER child's psychology process.
 >
 > Don't go for perfect answer.
-Rather focus on constance improvement of existing workflow.
+Rather focus on constance improvement of existing process.

 - 2 approaches to solution